Juan Fernández (basketball, born 2002): Río Breogán (2023–2024)

 In July 2023, Fernández signed with Río Breogán of the Liga ACB.
-With Breogán, Fernández was selected to the Best All-Young Team of the 2023-24 ACB season.
+With Breogán, Fernández was selected to the Best All-Young Team of the 2023–24 ACB season.

-Bàsquet Girona (2024–present)
+Bàsquet Girona (2024–2026)

 In June 2024, Fernández signed with Bàsquet Girona of the Liga ACB.
-In January 2025, he was selected Player of the Round for the 16th round of the 2024-25 ACB season.
-On July 1, 2025, Girona announced Fernández would remain at the club for the 2025-26 season.
+In January 2025, he was selected Player of the Round for the 16th round of the 2024–25 ACB season.
+On July 1, 2025, Girona announced Fernández would remain at the club for the 2025–26 season.
+On August 5, 2026, Girona announced it was parting ways with Fernández.

 National team career

-Marcos has represented Argentina's youth ranks in several international tournaments, such as the 2018 U17 World Cup with the U17 Team and the 2019 U19 World Cup with the U19 Team.
+Fernández has represented Argentina's youth ranks in several international tournaments, such as the 2018 U17 World Cup with the U17 Team and the 2019 U19 World Cup with the U19 Team.

 He made his debut for the senior Argentine national team against Paraguay in November 2021, during the 2023 World Cup qualifiers.
 He was selected as part of Argentina's roster in the 2025 FIBA AmeriCup, in which they were runners-up.
 Fernández was selected to the All-Tournament Team.